Get a sneak peek

 - bigger and better group fitness rooms.

-Mantric Architecture has been awarded the contract to design the redevelopment.
+Mantric Architecture was awarded the contract to design the redevelopment.

 In our planning we consulted with different groups, individuals and the YMCA, who currently manage the facility, as to what the redevelopment should include.